jokoul/project-Blog-laravue-api/README.md

 ## Description

-This Application Programming Interface (A.P.I) is design with Laravel to serve Post datas after receiving request from the Blog laravue interface made with Vue.js.
+This Application Programming Interface (A.P.I) is designed with Laravel to serve Post datas after receiving request from the Blog laravue user interface made with Vue.js.
 I implement only read operation to show the post contents on blog interface.
 I use Postman to test my endpoints.

 ## Stack

 Laravel, MySQL

 ## Launch

+this API endpoints is called on the Blog laravue UI :

 <p align="center"><a href="https://laravel.com" target="_blank"><img src="https://raw.githubusercontent.com/laravel/art/master/logo-lockup/5%20SVG/2%20CMYK/1%20Full%20Color/laravel-logolockup-cmyk-red.svg" width="400"></a></p>